The Rule of Nines for Burn Injuries

 References & Sources

-TGH Urgent Care powered by Fast Track uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
+TGH Urgent Care powered by Fast Track uses only high-quality sources, including peer-reviewed studies.
+This is how we support the facts within our articles.

 Disclaimer